jorenheit/rinku/readme.md

 5. **Run** the simulation cycle-by-cycle via `system.run()`, optionally handling halts and resumes.

 ## Use of Macro's and Namespaces
 Because Rinku is a template-heavy library which might scare some less experienced C++ programmers, macro's are available to provide a consistent and easy-to-use syntax.
-On top of that, some macro's pass additional information to the underlying functions which allows for better error messages (including the problematic file and line-number).
 All macro's start with the `RINKU_` prefix, unless the preprocessor constant `RINKU_REMOVE_MACRO_PREFIX` has been defined prior to including the main Rinku header file.

   ```cpp
   #define RINKU_REMOVE_MACRO_PREFIX